Poovithavelu/collaborative-project-management-platform-19401/frontend_dashboard/README.md

 - Login: `/login`
 - Register: `/register`
 - Protected Dashboard: `/dashboard` (server-side redirect to `/login` if unauthenticated)
-- Server actions for `loginAction`, `registerAction`, and `logoutAction`
+- Server actions for `loginAction`, `registerAction`, `logoutAction`
+- Projects list and creation via `listProjects` and `createProjectAction`

 The dashboard layout calls `/auth/me` on the backend to get the current user and org context.
+The dashboard page lists projects scoped to the user's active organization using:
+- GET `/projects` to fetch all projects in active org
+- POST `/projects` to create a new project (Create Project modal)

 ### Environment